zilexa/manjaro-gnome-post-install/README.md

 # What does the script do?

 ## Remove unnecessary apps
-- Geary, Gnome Theme for Firefox, X11-only gnome extensions that throw errors in log.
+- Geary, Gnome Theme for Firefox, X11-only gnome extensions that throw errors in log because Wayland is the Manjaro default display manager.

 ## Configure updates - for system, applications, extensions
 - Check biweekly for updates instead of every 6hrs.